 Setting up the site is only the beginning.
 Now it’s time to iterate and make it the best possible support experience for your users.
 There are always things to do to make your site even better.
 Here are a couple of things to look out for:

-1. Do you often receive tickets on a topic, even though that information can be found on your site?
+- Do you often receive tickets on a topic, even though that information can be found on your site?
 This may indicate that the relevant page is hard to find.
-The promoted search results functionality lets you place a page at the top of search results when a user looks for specific search terms.
+Promote search results to place them at the top of the search results overview when a user looks for specific search terms.

-2. Gather feedback from logged-in users to improve your site (available when you use Refined for Confluence).
-Use Space Settings to enable a Give Feedback button on Confluence pages and blog posts.
+- Gather feedback from logged-in users to improve your site (available when you use Refined Sites for Confluence).
+Use Confluence space settings to enable a Give feedback button on Confluence pages and blog posts.

 More resources for your help & support site